Noorth34/Noorth34/README.md

 - 👋 Hi, I’m @Noorth34 (Gabriel Vidal)
 - 👀 I’m interested in TD and Pipeline jobs for both film & game industries
-- 🌱 I’m currently learning Python 2.7 / 3 & C
+- 🌱 I’m mainly focusing on Python
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me : vidalgabriel.cgi@gmail.com | +33 7 80 04 15 19